 My research interests include audio production technology, artificial intelligence, real time and live mixing tools and DSP, machine learning and deep learning, sound synthesis, procedural audio, music information retrieval (MIR), source separation, audio engineering technology, genetic algorithms, audio effects and real time analysis and manipulation of audio.
 Perceptive, qualitative and objective measures and metrics for the evaluation of audio technologies.

-I am a PhD researcher at Queen Mary University of London.
-I work within the sound synthesis research team, where I focus on perceptual evaluation of synthesised sound effects.
-My research evaluates current state of the art in sound synthesis and aims to objectively identify what makes a particular sound effect realistic.
+I completed my PhD also at QMUL, where I worked within the sound synthesis research team, with a focus on perceptual evaluation of synthesised sound effects.
+My PhD focus was to evaluate the state of the art in sound synthesis and objectively identify what makes a particular sound effect realistic.